brown-ccv/honeycomb-docs/versioned_docs/version-3.0.0/folders.md

 #### `electron.js`

-This file contains all of the code relating to the electron app.
+This file contains all of the code relating to the Electron app.
 This includes the event-marker, throwing errors via dialog windows, saving data, and reading files.

 #### `config/`